axiom-data-science/portal-docs/DataMap.rst

 The timer slider bar at the bottom of the map allows you to view temporal data.
 The time intervals available will vary depending on which data layer you are viewing.
 The bar in unavailable if there is not any time-enabled data layers loaded.
 By default, the time slider is set to display the most recent data that is available for that data layer.

-Tip: For quick reference, the time range for data being viewed in the map is shown in the right-hand map legend beneath the data layer title.
+.. tip:: For quick reference, the time range for data being viewed in the map is shown in the right-hand map legend beneath the data layer title.

 The temporal extent for the data layers can be viewed by hovering your mouse over the time slider control.
 The name of the data layer, the begin and end dates for the data, and a line graph of the temporal range will appear.
 The temporal information will appear for all time-enabled datasets that are currently loaded in the map.

 There are several ways to interact with temporal data.

 #.
 Click and drag both the time slider control to the right and left to step through the temporal data interactively.
-Or, click and drag both ends of the time slidr control to adjust the time bounds.
+Or, click and drag both ends of the time slider control to adjust the time bounds.
 Then, click and drag the middle of the time slider control bar to step through the temporal data.
 For finer control of the time slider, pull down on your mouse while dragging.
 Hover your mouse over the time slider bar to see the temporal range of the data that has been selected.

 #.
 Click on the gear icon to the left of the time slider for finer time controls.
 The bounding time interval can be entered by clicking the calendar bar.
 Using the calendar, enter a custom range by selecting both the start and end dates from both calendars.
 Or, click the preset time ranges from the list on the left to view real time, past 24 hours, past week, past 30 days, etc. of data.
-Select "Apply" to view the selected time range of data in the map.
+Select ``Apply`` to view the selected time range of data in the map.

 #.
 Click on the gear icon to open the time control menu.
-Select the "Next Time Stamp" button to step forward to the next time stamp.
+Select the ``Next Time Stamp`` button to step forward to the next time stamp.
 For example, if the data view has been set to show data from the prior month, the next time stamp would advance to show data from the current month.
-Click the "Prvious Time Stamp" buttom to step back to the previous time stamp.
-To show the full start or end time extent click on the "Step Forward" or "Step Backward" to move the time control to the full start or end extent.
+Click the ``Prvious Time Stamp`` buttom to step back to the previous time stamp.
+To show the full start or end time extent click on the ``Step Forward`` or ``Step Backward`` to move the time control to the full start or end extent.

 Depth Filter
 """"""""""""

 The depth slider bar located in the bottom right of the map allows you to filter data across the water column.
 The depth intervals available will vary depending on which data layer you are viewing.
 The bar in unavailable if there is not any depth-enabled data layers loaded.
 By default, the depth slider is set to display all data across the water column.

-Tip: For quick reference, the depth range for data being viewed in the map is shown in the right-hand map legend beneath the time extent.
+.. tip:: For quick reference, the depth range for data being viewed in the map is shown in the right-hand map legend beneath the time extent.

 To filter data by depth:

 #.
-Click on the Depth icon in the bottom right of the map.
+Click on the depth icon in the bottom right of the map.
 Click and drag both ends of the depth slider control to adjust the vertical bounds.
 Note that the depth values represent meters beneath the water surface.
 Click and drag the middle of the depth slider control bar to step through the vertical data.
 Hover your mouse over the depth slider bar to see the vertical range of the data that has been selected.

 Polygon Tool
 """"""""""""

 To further interact with data in the map, the polygon tool can be used to create summary statistics across spatial areas of interest.
 To use the polygon tool:

 #.
-Click on the Polygon tool icon.
+Click on the polygon tool icon.
 Draw a polygon on the map around the area of interest using mouse clicks at each corner or bend of your shape.
 When you're finished drawing, double-click to complete the shape.

 #.
 A data display window will open showing a summary chart of the data within the polygon.
 Beneath the data layer title at the top of the data display window, the number of observations contained within the polygon will be shown.

 #.
 To delete the shape, click the "Trash can" icon next to the polygon tool.

 Save and Share Map
 ===================

 The custom map you have created can be shared with others.
-To share, in the upper toolbar click "Share".
+To share, in the upper toolbar click ``Share``.
 You will receive a custom url to your saved map state.
 Copy the link to share with others.

 ..
 Instance State Saving
 .. =====================

 ***********
 Data Charts
 ***********

-The catalog and map offer multiple ways of comparing data within both the mapped interface and within a :ref:`data view <data-views>`.
+The catalog and map offer multiple ways of comparing data within both the mapped interface and within a `data view <http://help.axds.co/portals/DataCatalog.html>`_.

 For assistance, please contact us via the red Feedback button |feedback_button_icon| in the top right corner of the toolbar.